sudoskys/StableDiffusionBook/docs/train/DreamBooth.en.md

 Dreambooth is based on [Imagen](https://imagen.research.google/) and can be used by simply exporting the model as a ckpt, which can then be loaded into various UIs.

 However, neither the Imagen model nor the pre-trained weights are available.
-So the original Dreambooth was not suitable for stable diffusion.
+So the original Dreambooth was not suitable for Stable Diffusion.
 However, [diffusers](https://github.com/ShivamShrirao/diffusers) later implements [Dreambooth](https://github.com/huggingface/diffusers/tree/main/examples/dreambooth) and is fully adapted to Stable Diffusion.

 > Diffusers provides pre-trained diffusion models across multiple modalities (e.g. visual and audio) and is supported as a modular toolbox for diffusion model inference and training.